pedromussi1/PuzzleSolver/README.md

   <kbd><img src="https://i.imgur.com/Mdney5Y.png" alt="Level 7"></kbd>
 </p>

+<p>This level introduces the Shoot Tubes that teleport the player up, down, or forward.
+In this level it is used as a fun and fast way to travel through the level and collect all the rings.
+The pplayer only has to be careful not to fall off the platforms.</p>

 <h3>Level 8</h3>

 <p align="center">
   <kbd><img src="https://i.imgur.com/btdY67V.png" alt="Level 8"></kbd>
 </p>

+<p>This level is similar to a Simon Color game.
+A big cube shows a color sequence.
+The player must click the buttons to match that color sequence.
+After three turns taht get increasingly difficult, the player completes the level.</p>

 <h3>Level 9</h3>

 <p align="center">
   <kbd><img src="https://i.imgur.com/kyygtZ3.png" alt="Level 9"></kbd>
 </p>

+<p>This level is a maze.
+The player must go inside the maze and collect the rings hidden inside the rooms.
+They must track their progress and fidn their way to all the rings to complete the level.</p>